alphaeron/congen/scripts/README.md

 ## Adding New Scripts
 - Place new scripts in this directory
 - Add a section here describing their purpose and usage

----

-For more details, see the main project README and docs/DEVELOPMENT.md.